 Total: 10 Tests (E1, E2, E3, Pg, T, D, Cx4)

 A comprehensive preventative breast health program extends beyond imaging and lifestyle optimization, and includes accurate assessment and comprehensive treatment of demonstrated hormone imbalances.
-Labrix offers the Women’s Health and Breast Panel as an accurate, non-invasive tool to advance risk prevention and support you in providing exceptional care to your patients.
+Labrix offers the Women’s Health and Breast Profile as an accurate, non-invasive tool to advance risk prevention and support you in providing exceptional care to your patients.

-The Women’s Health and Breast Panel evaluates foundational hormone and adrenal status.
-This panel provides an in-depth look at estrogen levels, conversion patterns and offers two risk assessment ratios (Estrogen Quotient and PG/E2 Ratio) and also a customized women’s health and breast health specific interpretation.
+The Women’s Health and Breast Profile evaluates foundational hormone and adrenal status.
+This profile provides an in-depth look at estrogen levels, conversion patterns and offers two risk assessment ratios (Estrogen Quotient and PG/E2 Ratio) and also a customized women’s health and breast health specific interpretation.
 This additional clinical information is essential to further the conversation with your patients about targeted treatment options such as BHRT, nutraceutical and herbal supplementation, as well as potential lifestyle modifications.

 Total: 8 Tests (E2, Pg, T, D, Cx4)